ndbroadbent/ndbroadbent.github.com/_posts/2011-10-21-managing-project-design-assets-within-git-repositories.markdown

 * I wanted a design directory for each of my projects
 * I didn't want the design directory to be checked in to the git repository
 * The design directory needed to be synchronized across all of my machines
-* I wanted the root design directory to be structured like `Design/Icons/project1`, and the project's design directory should look like `project1/design_assets/Icons`.

 I decided that I would need to store all of my design files in one place so that they could be easily